What are the requirements to be eligible for the state exam?

 Is a criminal background check required?

 Yes.
-All persons taking the real estate exam shall submit proof of an FBI Identification Records Check as part of the application for license.
-The cost of the FBI Identification Records Check is $18.
+All persons taking the real estate exam shall submit to an FBI National Criminal History Check prior to testing.
+The cost is approximately $52.
+Additional services may cost more.
 Your record must show that there have been no felony convictions at any time or any misdemeanors within the last five years.
 Persons with any felony conviction or certain misdemeanors should not enroll in classes or take the examination until the Kentucky Real Estate Commission has determined their eligibility for a license.

 Visit the Kentucky Real Estate Commission’s

 FBI Report web page for additional information on the criminal records check requirements.

 What is the cost of the state exam?